This post may contain affiliate links. If you make purchase after clicking a link, I may receive a commission at no extra cost to you.

 Does Coconut Aminos Contain MSG?

 Although the sap used to make coconut aminos contains the amino acid glutamine, it doesn’t turn into MSG because yeast or bacteria isn’t used in the fermentation process.
-So, coconut aminos is MSG-free!
+So, coconut aminos is NOT an MSG allergy food to avoid.

 Low Glycaemic Index (GI)